 I don't, however, recommend the platform as an introduction to Arabic pronunciation (or grammar).
 There's an option to slow down the native speaker's voice, but there's no video instruction to visualize his or her phonetic cues.
 The instruction is auditory- and reading-based.

-A review of Transparent Language Online - Essentials Course: Modern Standard Arabic.
+A language review for Transparent Language Online - Essentials Course: Modern Standard Arabic

 Related: "La Chica Salvaje" (2020)